Physics (B.Sc. and M.Sc.)

 The aim of the program is to provide a professional, subject-specific and practical didactic program for teaching of physics for secondary/grammar schools.

 The subjects of study include the basic terms and laws of physics.
 The course also includes introductions to electronics and computer-aided physics, as well as topics from applied physics.
 The study program also includes lab courses to a large degree.
 Furthermore, didactic methods and social skills are discussed in practice-oriented courses in cooperation with the high schools.
-The program will start in the winter semester 2020/2021.

 Since 2005, the B. Sc.
 Environmental science is affiliated with the Institute of Physics at the University of Greifswald.
 It is a scientific study with contributions from the disciplines of physics, environmental physics and chemistry, which are supplemented by ecology, geology, microbiology and mathematics.
 The fields of law and economics are also included.
 The students of environmental sciences participate in lectures, exercises and seminars together with students from the various disciplines.
 A master program in environmental sciences is offered by the Institute of Biochemistry.